poddarabhay/nfcauthentication/README.md

 Reads and authenticates tags
 -Reads tag and compares ‘rid’ with the maintained database -If match occurs, user data in the database corresponding to the user is decrypted and passed on further

+Encryption using AES CFB-Cipher Feedback

+sqlite3 for databases

 Demonstration GUI is made using Qt